 - The (updated) Covered List does not prohibit the import, sale, or use of any existing device models the FCC previously authorized.

-Considering that there are already plenty of routers, including those supporting the latest Wi-Fi 7 standard, that have been authorized, this ban has no immediate effect on the consumer-grade networking market.
+Considering that there are already plenty of routers, including those supporting the latest Wi-Fi 7 standard, that have been authorized, this ban has no immediate effect on the US networking market.

 Reactions from hardware vendors

-I contacted a few popular networking vendors about the new ban, and none, so far, seem overly concerned.
+I contacted a few popular networking vendors about the new ban, and none, seem overly concerned.
+So far, only three have offered their official responses.

 TP-Link Systems Inc., the popular Chinese-yet-not-so-Chinese hardware vendor, once the heart of the whole router-ban saga, seems to take solace in the fact that the new FCC router ban put all hardware vendors under the same scrutiny.
-Its spokesperson offered this statement:
+Here’s its spokesperson’s statement:

 “This action from the FCC appears to affect virtually all new consumer-grade routers seeking authorization to be sold in the United States.
 Because nearly every manufacturer in this sector produces hardware abroad or relies on a global supply chain, this new requirement will set a bar for the entire industry.
 Placing all manufacturers and their supply chains under the same scrutiny is a positive step in the direction of making the router industry more secure.